-This simple recipe for Vegetarian Enchiladas using farmer’s market ingredients bridges the gap between seasons bringing end-of-summer veggies together in a cozy comforting meal.
-A beautiful way to celebrate the seasons.
+This wholesome vegetarian dinner recipe is one of my favorites!
+It bridges the gap between seasons, bringing end-of-summer veggies together in a cozy, comforting meal– a beautiful way to celebrate harvest season!

-• The vegetarian enchilada filling is so flexible.
+• The vegetarian enchilada filling is very flexible.
 Use what you have on hand or can find at the farmers market.
-Here I’ve sauteed onion, yams, zucchini, bell pepper and a stray ear of corn.
+Here we’ve used onion, yams, green chiles, zucchini, bell pepper, and a stray ear of corn.
 But other options could include cauliflower, parsnips, carrots, diced butternut squash or wilting up some fall greens like kale or spinach.
 You get the idea!

-• It is easily vegan-adaptable.
-Use vegan cheese!
-Or leave it out.
+• It is easily vegan-adaptable -use vegan cheese!

-• Fresh Seasonal Veggies– sweet potatoes, peppers, corn, zucchini, carrots, butternut, onion, garlic.
+• Fresh Seasonal Veggies– sweet potatoes, bell peppers, corn, zucchini, green chiles, carrots, butternut, onion, garlic, poblano peppers.
 Let your creativity flow here.
-You’ll need about 3 to 3 1/2 cups of sauteed veggies (including the onion) however you choose.
+You’ll need about 3 to 3 1/2 cups of sauteed veggies (including the onion), however you choose.
 And if you have meat-eaters amongst you, it is very easy to add something like shredded chicken to some and leave it out of others.
 Very adaptable!

-• Beans- black beans are ideal here but pinto work too!
+• Beans- black beans are ideal here, but pinto beans work too!

-• Spices and herbs– fresh cilantro and Mexican spice add to the flavor!
+• Spices and herbs– fresh cilantro and Mexican spices add to the flavor!

-• Tortillas– use corn, flour or a blend.
+• Tortillas– use corn tortillas, flour tortillas or a blend.
+8-inch tortillas are perfect here.

-• Enchilada Sauce ( try our homemade 5-minute enchilada sauce, or our Roasted Enchilada Sauce or use store-bought)
+• Enchilada Sauce– try our homemade 5-minute enchilada sauce, or our Roasted Enchilada Sauce or use store-bought red enchilada sauce.

-• Cheese- queso fresco, jack, mozzarella, “Mexican blend”, or vegan cheese.
+• Cheese- queso fresco cheese, Monterey jack cheese, mozzarella, “Mexican cheese blend”, or use vegan cheese.

 How to make Vegetarian Enchiladas

 Step one: Make the filling.
-Saute the veggies, onions, and garlic.
+Saute the veggies you are using, with olive oil, onions and garlic.

-Add fresh cilantro and Mexican spices to give the enchiladas good flavor.
+Add fresh cilantro and Mexican spices to give the black bean mixture a good flavor.

-Step three: Assemeble!
+Step three: Assemeble the enchiladas!
 Warm up the tortillas so they are pliable.
 Add the vegetable filling and cheese.

-Coat the bottom of a greased baking dish with enchilada sauce.
+Coat the bottom of a greased baking dish with enchilada sauce and place seam-side down in the sauce.

-To perfectly fill a 9 x 13-inch baking dish, use 8-inch tortillas.
-Here I’ve used whole wheat tortillas, but use corn if opting for gluten-free.
+Tip: To perfectly fill a 9 x 13-inch baking dish, use 8-inch tortillas.
+Here, I’ve used whole wheat tortillas, but use corn if opting for gluten-free.
 Each 8-inch tortilla gets about a half cup of filling.
 Then add 2-3 tablespoons grated cheese.

 Fill the tortillas, wrap them tightly and place them seam-side down in the baking dish.